 To make a flat braid, use open/unreversed/straight transfers on the left hand’s loops, but use your original (turned) transfers on the right hand’s loops (or vice versa).
 The braid should braid in a c-shape, possibly looking exactly like a square braid as you are braiding it, but having a slit/ division along one side.
 After braiding you will manually open the braid out flat.
 If your tension is too tight, the braid will get forced into a shape that I call “3/4 flat“—see my 5-loop tutorial for a photo showing the difference between “flat” and “3/4-flat” braids.
 3/4 flat braids are less common with 9 loops—you really are pulling too hard if you get this braid shape using 9 loops!
 Read the fix-it in the 5-loop tutorial.

 There’s a pretty pattern variation of a flat 8-loop braid called Lace Dawns (or Daunce), which is described in the 15th C braiding manuscripts in a difficult A-fell method.
 See my more recent post for an easier, V-fell method for Lace Dawns, using the techniques in this 9-loop tutorial.
-This 8-loop braid might be an easier way to work your way up to using the thumbs, since you will only be using the thumb on one hand.
-One hand holds loops as in my 7-loop tutorial, and the other hand holds loops as in this 9-loop tutorial.
+The 8-loop Lace Dawns braid might be an easier way to work your way up to using the thumbs, since you will only be using the thumb of one hand.
+One hand holds its loops as in my 7-loop tutorial, and the other hand holds loops as in this 9-loop tutorial.

 I usually end my braids with a loop (a divided braid section), after which I divide the braid into several thinner loop braids (see the third video in my Bracelet with Chevrons tutorial).
 See this note for some other ideas.